 Karolinska Institutet offers one undergraduate programme in English, the Bachelor's Programme in Biomedicine.
-All other undergraduate programmes, like the medical programme and the dentistry programme, are taught in Swedish and information regarding application and admission are therefore only available on the Swedish programme pages.
-The information below is aimed for applicants interested in the bachelors programme in biomedicine.
+All other undergraduate programmes, including the the medical programme and the dentistry programme, are taught in Swedish and the information regarding admissions process is only available on the Swedish programme pages.
+The information below is aimed for applicants interested in the bachelor's programme in biomedicine.

-Please note that all applications must be submitted online.
-Follow the instructions on Universityadmissions.se on how to apply.
+Follow the instructions on universityadmissions.se on how to apply.